-In March 2017, the Harriet Tubman Underground Railroad Visitor Center will open to the public and immerse visitors in Tubman's world through exhibits that are informative, evocative and emotive.
+In March 2017, the Harriet Tubman Underground Railroad Visitor Center opened to the public and immersed visitors in Tubman's world through exhibits that are informative, evocative and emotive.
 Understand the value of Tubman's early years in Maryland, learn about the Underground Railroad resistance movement and her work as a freedom fighter, liberator, leader and humanitarian.
 The interpretive video "The Life and Legacy of Harriet Tubman" compliments the exhibits by providing an overview about the history of the Underground Railroad and Tubman's connections to it while highlighting the Harriet Tubman Underground Railroad Byway.
+It’s a “must see”.

 The Visitor Center also features a gift shop, information desk, research library and a temporary exhibit space.